-Other considerations for future study include the observation that the tenae of Phidippus and other salticids tend to spread out laterally as the foot pads are extended, and the foot pads appear to separate, even if they do not contact a surface.
-This suggests that there is some rotation of each tenent plate in a plane perpendicular to the long axis of the leg, when the pretarsus is inflated.
+The tenae or tenant setae associated with the foot pads of Phidippus and other salticids tend to spread out laterally as the foot pads are extended, even if they do not contact a surface.
+This suggests that there is some outward (anterior for anterior plate, posterior for posterior plate) rotation of each tenent plate in a plane perpendicular to the long axis of the leg, when the pretarsus is inflated.
 Dunlop (1995) described similar lateral movement of the setae associated with the extended claw tufts of the theraphosid spider Grammostola cala, in association with depression of the claws.
 He attributed this to the physical connection between the claw articulation and the tenent plates, and suggested that internal fluid pressure could also play a role in this extension.
-It is an open and very interesting question whether foot pads and foot pad mobility evolved only once in the Araneae.

-The two lateral (anterior and posterior) struts that bind each pretarsus to the distal tarsus (Figure 3A) definitely look like a pair of elastic torsion springs, pulling the pretarsus back into a resting position when other sources of tension are removed, along a defined axis of rotation.
+The two lateral (anterior and posterior) struts that bind each pretarsus to the distal tarsus definitely look like a pair of elastic torsion springs, rotating the pretarsus back into a resting position when other sources of tension are removed, along a defined axis of rotation.
 It is notable that these struts provide the only rigid or semi-rigid articulation between the pretarsus and the tarsus.

-Examples of extension and retraction of the pretarsus of Phidippus are shown in Figures 8-10.
-Discrete extension and retraction movements of the pretarsus (both the claws and the foot pads) have been observed for both Phidippus and Platycryptus salticids in the absence of contact with either silk or a surface, but these direct observations of independent movement are infrequent.
-Most often these movements are either slight, or very rapid, and they accompany movement of the legs.
-This makes them difficult to observe directly.
+Some examples of movement of the pretarsus by living salticids are presented in Figures 12-14.